 Our experience extends to the content services sector – in particular, the supply and consumption of audio-visual content.
 We have assessed the supply chain of audio-visual content and estimated the economic potential of cross-border services in Europe, and haveworked on competition issues arising from convergence and access to premium pay TV content.
 With respect to public service broadcasting, we have reviewed regulations governing access to content (including “must-carry” and “must-offer” requirements) and future modes of delivery and funding mechanisms.

-Yi Shen Chan is a Principal Consultant at Plum specialising in policy and regulatory issues in the telecoms, media and online sectors.
+Yishen Chan is a Director at Plum and is a specialist in policy and regulatory issues in the telecoms, media and online sectors.
 His experience covers radio spectrum policy and management, digital broadcasting, economic regulation of networks, competition and market assessment of communications and audio-visual sectors.

 In the field of spectrum management, he has worked on a range of projects on the valuation and pricing of spectrum for mobile and other uses.
-His experience covers both theoretical and practical implementation of spectrum pricing approaches such as administered incentive pricing (AIP), cost recovery, benchmarking analysis and market valuation.
-He was a key member of Plum’s team in recent work for regulators in Australia, Taiwan and Thailand on the valuation of mobile spectrum.
-He has also reviewed spectrum licensing frameworks and fee schedules for various spectrum uses in Qatar, the Bahamas, Singapore and the UK.
+His expertise covers both theoretical and practical implementation of spectrum pricing approaches such as administered incentive pricing (AIP), cost recovery, benchmarking analysis and market valuation.
+As a key member of Plum’s spectrum advisory team, Yishen has provided advice to governments and regulators around the world, including Australia, Hong Kong, Malaysia, Mexico, Singapore, Taiwan, Thailand and the UK.

-In addition Yi Shen has been involved in studies covering a variety of issues related to the audio-visual sector, including digital switchover, broadcast TV technical standards, competition and market assessments, broadcast-broadband convergence and online platforms.
+In addition Yishen has been involved in studies covering a variety of issues related to the audio-visual sectors, including digital switchover for broadcast TV and radio, competition analysis, impact assessments, broadcast-broadband convergence and online platforms.

 His previous work experience includes roles within regulatory authorities in Singapore (Media Development Authority) and in the UK (Ofcom).
-Yishen has an MSc in Media and Communication Governance (Distinction) from the London School of Economics, and a BA in Economics and Philosophy from the National University of Singapore.
+Yishen has an MSc in Media and Communication Governance (Distinction) from the London School of Economics, and a BA in Economics from the National University of Singapore.